survivejs/react-book/manuscript/03_webpack_and_react.md

 ```

 T> Note that we're using *jsx* extension here.
 It helps us to tell modules using JSX syntax apart from regular ones.
 It is not absolutely necessary, but it is a good convention to have.

+W> It is important to note that ES6 based class approach **doesn't** support autobinding behavior.
+Apart from that you may find ES6 classes neater than `React.createClass`.
+See the end of this chapter for a comparison.

 ### Rendering Through `index.jsx`